Examination of the hip video

 - With the patient standing, assess for muscle wasting (gluteal muscle bulk in particular).

-- With the patient lying flat and face up, observe the legs, comparing one side with the other – is there an obvious flexion deformity of the hip?
+- With the patient lying flat and face up, observe the legs, comparing one side with the other – is there an obvious flexion deformity of the hip suggesting osteoarthritis?

 - If there is a suggestion of leg length disparity, assess true leg lengths using a tape measure.
 Measurements are taken from the anterior superior iliac crest to the medial malleolus of the ankle on the same side.
 Compare the measurements.
-In a fractured neck of femur the leg is shortened and externally rotated.
+In a fractured neck of femur, the leg is shortened and externally rotated.
+There may also be an indication of this on the patient’s footwear with excessive wear on one heel.

 - Check for scars overlying the hip.

-- With the knee flexed at 90º, assess full hip flexion, comparing one side with the other and watching the patient’s face for signs of pain.
+- With the knee flexed at 90°, assess full hip flexion, comparing one side with the other and watching the patient’s face for signs of pain.

-- Assess for a fixed flexion deformity of the hip by performing Thomas’ test.
+- Assess for a fixed flexion deformity of the hip by performing the Thomas test.
 Keep one hand under the patient’s back to ensure that normal lumbar lordosis is removed.
-Fully flex one hip and observe the opposite leg (see Figure 13).
-If it lifts off the couch then there is a fixed flexion deformity in that hip.
+Fully flex one hip and observe the opposite leg (see image below).
+If it lifts off the couch, then there is a fixed flexion deformity in that hip.
 (As the pelvis is forced to tilt a normal hip would extend allowing the leg to remain on the couch.)

-- With the hip and knee flexed at 90º, assess internal and external rotation of both hips.
-This is often limited in hip disease.
+- With the hip and knee flexed at 90°, assess internal and external rotation of both hips.
+This is often limited in hip disease and internal rotation is frequently the first movement affected (see GALS screen).

-- Assess the hip and proximal (gluteal) muscle strength by performing the Trendelenberg test.
+- Assess the hip and proximal (gluteal) muscle strength by performing the Trendelenburg test.
 This involves the patient alternately standing on each leg alone.
-In a negative test the pelvis remains level or even rises.
-In an abnormal test the pelvis will dip on the contralateral side.
-(See Figure 14.)
+In a negative test, the pelvis remains level or even rises.
+In an abnormal test, the pelvis will dip on the contralateral side (see image below).

-- Ask the patient to walk – look for an antalgic or Trendelenberg gait.
+- Ask the patient to walk – look for an antalgic or Trendelenburg gait.
 An antalgic gait simply means a painful gait, normally resulting in a limp.
-A Trendelenberg gait results from proximal muscle weakness and commonly results in a ‘waddling’ walk.
+A Trendelenburg gait results from proximal muscle weakness and commonly results in a ‘waddling’ walk.